• Skip to primary navigation

 A bowl of chilli con carne and rice with a text title overlay.

-A bowl of chilli con carne and rice with tortilla chips sticking out of the chilli
+A bowl of chilli con carne and rice with tortilla chips sticking out of the chilli.

 Jump to:

-• Chilli Seasoning
+• Chilli Con Carne Seasoning

 • Recipe